 The “Hotspot Busters Initiative” was aimed at reducing and eliminating the spread of EVD in hotspot areas as soon as cases appeared.
 It became a key element of UNICEF’s response to the Ebola outbreak in Sierra Leone.
 UNICEF and the Ministry of Health and Sanitation (MOHS), in partnership with the Health for all Coalition (HFAC), a local community-based organization with a network of social mobilizers in the field, implemented this intervention at the ward level across the country.

 An unprecedented Ebola Virus Disease (EVD) epidemic began in the Kailahun District of Sierra Leone in the spring of 2014 and reached its peak in November.
+The epidemic which has ravaged Sierra Leone, Guinea and Liberia has been characterized by WHO as “the largest, most complex and most severe we’ve ever seen.”
 With cases surging, there was a need to identify “hotspots” of outbreak and coordinate efforts to conduct social mobilization activities immediately in order to reduce spread and educate the community members and empower them as partners in fighting the disease.

-This training draws substantially from the field experience, testing, workshop input and hard work of the staff of Restless Development and GOAL and the experience of agencies and communities across many countries and contexts.
+This Field Guide was developed for the Social Mobilisation Action Consortium (SMAC).
+SMAC is comprised of BBC Media Action, U.S. Centres for Disease Control and Prevention, FOCUS 1000, GOAL and Restless Development.
 The CLEA approach builds on a history of Participatory Rural Appraisal (PRA), and takes inspiration from the Community-Led Total Sanitation (CLTS) approach and its success in Sierra Leone.